States we lend in

 Qualifying for a mortgage when you’ve changed jobs recently is absolutely possible.
 The key is to demonstrate stability, provide thorough documentation, and work with a lender who understands your situation.
 By staying in the same industry, highlighting increased income, and preparing all necessary paperwork, you can show lenders that your new job strengthens — not weakens — your financial profile.

 If you’re in need of a mortgage to buy a home in the Pacific Northwest, we can help.
 Sammamish Mortgage has been providing various mortgage programs to borrowers throughout Washington, Oregon, Idaho, Colorado, and California since 1992.
 Use our Free Rate Quote Tool or our online mortgage calculator to determine your rate and estimated monthly payments.
 Contact us today with any questions you have about mortgages.
-Or, visit our website to get an instant rate quote.
+Or, contact us if you’re ready to get pre-approved for a mortgage.

 Yes, many lenders will approve a mortgage after a recent job change if you can show stable income and meet other credit and debt requirements.